HTTP-APIs/hydra-python-agent/README.md

 ### Demo

-To run the demo of python-hydra-agent, you have to follow the instructions:
+To run the demo for python-hydra-agent, you have to follow the instructions:

 * Clone the repo: